Programme

 This session will:

-- Provide insights into when mortgage advisers should refer clients to protection specialists for better advice.
+- Provide insights into when advisers should refer clients to protection specialists for better advice.

 - Discuss best practice in delivering holistic protection in line with Consumer Duty requirements.